mbeddr/mps-platform-docs/src/doc/docs/mps_internal/editor_development.md

 ### CellLayout

-The [celllayout language](https://jetbrains.github.io/MPS-extensions/extensions/editor/celllayout/) in {{ mps_extensions() }} has its own layouter and there is also the MPS layouter.
+The [celllayout language](https://jetbrains.github.io/MPS-extensions/extensions/editor/celllayout/) in {{ mps_extensions() }} has its own layout engine and replaces the MPS layout engine when styles of the languages are used.
 If you want to understand the first language, it's recommended to study the [MPS implementations](https://github.com/JetBrains/MPS/tree/master/editor/editor-runtime/source/jetbrains/mps/nodeEditor/cellLayout) of the different layouts first.
 The different layouts are described in the [MPS documentation](https://www.jetbrains.com/help/mps/editor.html#celllayouts).
 What are the advantages of the celllayout language with respect to the MPS layouts?